ltonetwork/documentation/index.md

 # Live Contracts specifications

-_Contracts and laws are not something static, but something that is dynamic and can be automation and allow for participation and are understandable by people without legal knowledge._
+_Contracts and laws should not be static pieces of paper, full of legal lingo that takes years to learn and understand.
+It should be dynamic, interactive and understandable for all parties involved._

 ### Note to Readers